Best pho in Hanoi: A complete guide to the top 10 restaurants

 2. Pho Thin

-Compared to Pho Bat Dan, Pho Thin is equally as famous although it was established after and is further from the city center.
+Compared to Pho Bat Dan, Pho Thin is equally as one of the best pho in hanoi although it was established after and is further from the city center.
 The most famous dish here is stir fried medium rare steak noodles.
 The steak is quickly stirred with ginger, onion and garlic before being added to the bowl with the noodles.
 The broth of Pho Thin is a bit fattier than that of some other restaurants but it doesn’t make you feel sick.
 You should eat this with additional spices such as pepper, chilli sauce, vinegar or fish sauce to make the bowl even more flavourful.
 And let’s not forget eating pho with a few sticks of Chinese cruller, then you will definitely understand the way Hanoians eat pho as a culture.

 - Address: 13 Lo Duc street, Hai Ba Trung District